-Saskatchewan is fortunate to have a remarkable wind, solar, and biomass resource that is currently underutilized.
+Saskatchewan is fortunate to have a remarkable wind, solar, and biomass resource that is currently under-utilized.
 Public policy is critically important to the development of a low carbon, renewable energy future.
-SES has developed several policy documents on renewable energy, and has encouraged the Saskatchewan government to move forward with these policies.
+SES has developed several policy documents on renewable energy and has encouraged the Saskatchewan government to move forward with these policies.
 The need to do so is made more urgent by climate change.

 SES advocates for government policies that will help energy to be used more efficiently in Saskatchewan.
 We are also encouraging SaskPower to move away from coal-fired power plants and to focus on building a renewable energy future for our province.
 Part of that process will be supporting the Saskatchewan workforce from non-renewable to renewable jobs.
 Read about good policy measures for planning for the transition in a carbon-constrained world.